Author: Dr. Athanasios Pallis and Dr. Theo Notteboom

-At the same time, it is worth noting that the ongoing restructuring of liner shipping through alliances formation, acts as an incentive for collaboration between both proximate and non-proximate port authorities.
-For instance, Savannah and Norfolk port authorities on the American East Coast recently requested from the Federal Maritime Commission the permission to present to newly formed liner shipping alliances a united front on several vital issues.
+At the same time, it is worth noting that the ongoing restructuring of liner shipping through alliances formation acts as an incentive for collaboration between both proximate and non-proximate port authorities.
+For instance, Savannah and Norfolk port authorities on the American East Coast recently requested from the Federal Maritime Commission permission to present a united front to newly formed liner shipping alliances on several vital issues.
 These port authorities are on the same coastline but 500 miles apart.
-As they do not directly compete on their captive local cargo markets, only on the longer distance discretionary intermodal markets, they are seeking to collaborate on a range of topics such as coordinating vessel calls and berthing arrangements, marketing, and procurement, and for the efficient use of their facilities.
+As they do not directly compete on their captive local cargo markets, only on the longer distance discretionary intermodal markets, they seek to collaborate on a range of topics such as coordinating vessel calls and berthing arrangements, marketing, procurement, and for the efficient use of their facilities.
 There are also adjacent ports forming alliances, such as the ports of Seattle and Tacoma forming the SeaTac Alliance, or neighboring terminals forming cooperation agreements.

 C. Merging of port authorities

 In some cases, the cooperation between port authorities can reach an advanced stage and take the form of port authority mergers.
 Port authority merger or full integration is the most far-reaching form of co-operation.